theodelrieu/playground/docs/docs/usage/advanced.md

 # Advanced usage
 {: .no_toc }

-This section explains in detail new and previously discussed topics, and how to write a custom codec.
+This section introduces some advanced topics and revisit in a bit more detail previously discussed ones.

 ## Table of contents
 {: .no_toc .text_delta }